-Several source water assessments have been completed.
-The source water assessment considers several factors: The presence of a possible contaminating activity (PCA) such as current or historic human activities that are potential origins of contamination for a drinking water source, its proximity to the source, the risk associated with the PCA, and the construction and setting of the source.
+reveral source water assessments have been completed.
+The source water assessment considers several factors: The presence of a possible contaminating activity (PCA) such as current or historic human activities that are potential origins of contamination for a drinking water source, its proximity to the source, the risk associated with the PCA. and the construction and setting of the source.
 These factors are then ranked, the source is considered most vulnerable to the PCAs at the top of the ranking.

-In July 2001, the California Department of Public Health (CDPH) completed an assessment of each groundwater supply well in Central Marina, which concluded they are most vulnerable to historic waste dumps, landfill activities and military installations.
+In July 2001, the California Department of Public Health (CDPH) completed an assessment of each groundwater supvulnerable to historic waste dumps, landfill activities and military installations.

-Cover Photo: "Exercising the Valves."
-A truck-mounted hydraulic unit closes and opens one of the thousands of shut-off valves in the MCWD service area.
-The year-round preventative maintenance process helps ensure that a leak or break can be rapidly isolated and repaired.
+Cover Photo: "Valve Exercising."
+A truckmounted hydraulic unit closes and opens one of the thousands of shut-off valves in the MCWD service area.
+This ongoing preventative maintenance activity helps ensure that a leak or break can be rapidly isolated and repaired.